tedpearson/Troggie/README.md

 * handle shutdown nicely (ctrl-c as well as shutdown from within sbt) - have a nice quit message
 * implement ignore list. possibly in the router? subclass it?
-* try out squeryl for use in the plugins. is it worth it?
 * finish Seen plugin implementation
 * implement important or working plugins in Java version before releasing beta:
 	* UrlTitle